You're Not Alone. We've Been There, and We Can Help.

 Peer-to-Peer is a unique, experiential learning program for people with any serious mental illness who are interested in establishing and maintaining their wellness and recovery.

-- Peer-to-Peer consists of ten two-hour units and is taught by a team of two trained "Mentors" and a volunteer support person who are personally experienced at living well with mental illness.
+- Peer-to-Peer consists of eight two-hour units and is taught by a team of two trained "Mentors" and a volunteer support person who are personally experienced at living well with mental illness.

 - Mentors are trained in an intensive three day training session and are supplied with teaching manuals.